THE IMPORTANCE OF AN IT RECOVERY PLAN

 - Upgrading and replacing hardware/software when appropriate

-Consider migrating your IT off-site to managed services.
-This lifts the hardware and software monitoring to larger teams of professionals.
-Another option is to run stress tests evaluating your IT team and how they process the recovery plan.
+Consider migrating your IT support and service off-site to a company that specializes in managed IT services.
+This ensures that the hardware and software are being monitored by larger teams of professionals.
+Another option is to run stress tests evaluating your IT team and their procedure when a disaster strikes.